‘Millions of sparks’: Weather raises Australia’s fire danger

 “People are angry and people are raw and people are upset,” he said.
 “Whether they are angry with me or they are angry about the situation, all I know is they are hurting and it’s my job to be there to try and offer some comfort and support.”

-In an interview late Friday with the Australian Broadcasting Corporation’s “A Current Affair” Morrison was defensive about his handling of the crisis.
-He denied having ignored the warnings of fire chiefs that Australia was heading into a catastrophic fire season.
+In an interview late Friday with the Australian Broadcasting Corporation’s “A Current Affair,” Morrison was defensive about his handling of the crisis.
+He denied ignoring the warnings of fire chiefs that Australia was heading into a catastrophic fire season.

 “I listen to the fire chiefs that are in their jobs now,” he said.
-“They provided those exact same warnings and prepared our services to deal with the situation.
+“They provided those exact same warnings and prepared our services to deal with the situation.”

-“Because of the drought, because of the fact there have been no quenching rains following the fires starting, that means this season is running longer and is presenting more difficult challenges.”

-Morrison’s response was seen to echo his repeated assertions that the fires are a natural disaster, and not the result of climate change exacerbated by Australia’s dependence on coal and other fossil fuels.
+He has repeatedly asserted that the fires are a natural disaster, not the result of climate change exacerbated by Australia’s dependence on coal and other fossil fuels.
+Experts say climate change has exacerbated the unprecedented wildfires around the world, including those in California.

-Morrison was asked about the apparently cool reception he received in fire-stricken areas, including many who refused to shake his hand.

-“There’s been different receptions,” he said, adding “where I was yesterday particularly they are very raw.”

 Smoke from the wildfires has choked air quality and turned daytime skies to near-nighttime darkness in the worst-hit areas.
+The smoke has also blown across the Tasman Sea into New Zealand, where skies are hazy and glaciers have turned a deep caramel brown.
+The color change may cause more melting since the glaciers will reflect less sunlight.

 Sydney University ecologist Chris Dickman told the Sydney Morning Herald nearly 500 million birds, reptiles and mammals are likely to have perished in New South Wales alone.
 Frogs, bats and insects are excluded from his estimate, making the toll on animals much greater.